7 Tips for Success in Online Guitar Courses

 We talked above about success.
 It’s important to note: We don’t have to finish the course.
 We may find massive value and enjoyment without finishing the course.
 This is fine.

 We don’t have to eat the full box of chocolates to get full value.
-And we can also stop before we finish a course.
+And we can also stop before we finish a course, while still getting all the benefits.

-We may get ideas on how to practice, or methods to change our tone.
+We may get ideas on how to practice, learn some music theory, or methods to change our tone.
 And we may be absolutely satisfied and excited about these.

 It’s more important what we DO get from the course, than checking all the boxes to complete the lessons.

-Even more, there may be little value in completing a course, if we don’t stop and practice enough to gain new skills from it.
+Even more, there may be little value in completing online guitar lessons, if we don’t stop and practice enough to gain new skills from them.

 Guitar is a long road, taken one step at a time.
 If an online guitar course can help us take one small step forward, it’s a glorious success and worthwhile project!